 Hard hats are also useful in preventing electrical hazards and protecting employees against rain, heat, UV light, water, and chemical splashes.

-A Little Bit of Background
+A Bit of Background on Hard Hats

 Later on, his son came home with a steel helmet from the First World War.
 Edward further improved the helmet and later patented a hard hat in 1919.
 This hat was made with steamed canvas and covered with black paint.
-It was when the US Navy appointed Edward’s company to develop a protective cap for the workers.
+It was then the US Navy appointed Edward’s company to develop a protective cap for the workers.

 Hard Hats Today

-Some newer cap-style hats have rolled edges, which allow them to drain rainwater off the bill of the hat instead of the wearer’s neck.
+Some newer cap-style hats have rolled edges, which allow them to drain rainwater off the bill of the hat instead of dripping down the wearer’s neck.

 Hard Hats in Australia

 Just like in other countries, hard hats or helmets are a requirement in Australia, particularly in the construction industry.
-It is the responsibility of the employer to make sure that workers wear the helmet in the workplace.
+It is the responsibility of the employer to make sure that workers wear proper helmets in the workplace.